Macrohoo/ytab/README.md

   </transition>
 </router-view>
 ```
-v-slot 中解构的Component: VNodes to be passed to a <component>'s is prop.
+v-slot 中解构的Component: VNodes to be passed to a `<component>` is prop.

 ###### ❗️注意：Note you should be passing View components' props directly to the `<component>` rather than the `<router-view>`:
 ```html